Heart disease is one of the leading causes of death in the United States. In fact, there's a cardiovascular disease death every 36 seconds in the US.

 1. Magnesium and B6

 Magnesium helps regulate blood pressure and B6 helps with magnesium absorption.
 Seeds are especially rich in magnesium, and B6 is found primarily in fish and meat (especially organ meat) but also in leafy greens.
+Watch this space for an announcement!

 2. Vitamins D3 + K2